vitaly-zdanevich/geeknote/README.md

 :   Search just in notebook/notebooks you need.
 The list of notebooks specify by comma.

 --date &lt;date or range&gt;
 :   Filter by date.
-You can set a single date: dd.mm.yyyy, or date range: dd.mm.yyyy-dd.mm.yyyy
+You can set a single date in 'yyyy-mm-dd' format or a range with 'yyyy-mm-dd/yyyy-mm-dd'.

 --count &lt;how many results to show&gt;
 :   Limits the number of displayed results.